-A detailed course timetable will be provided to you in the course learner guide at the time of induction.
-You will be advised on all assessments, assignments, times, venues and dates.
+A detailed course timetable will be provided to you in your orientation kit at the time of induction.
+You will be advised on all assessments, assignments, times, venues and dates by your lectures.

 8. Attendance and punctuality

 Class attendance is important and students are expected to attend all their classes (100%).
 The attendance will be taken during classes and these shall be recorded in the attendance system weekly.